Crossbows, bows, quivers, and arrows

 At the end of a TEMREN (the Turkish Ottoman steel tip arrowhead), many lost their lives or lived scarred or crippled by them.
 Especially our ancestors in central and eastern Europe, including of course those in the Hungary of the 16th-17th century.
-These arrowheads were, along with with the cannonballs, the sword tip and musket bullet the most common means to die in a battle.
-Here are some fantastic, original examples of Ottoman arrows, as resulted from various museum collections.
+These arrowheads were, along with the cannonballs, the sword tip, and musket bullets the most common means to die in a battle.
+Here are some fantastic, original examples of Ottoman arrows, as a result of various museum collections.

 The description of the blue quiver:

-(Source: Radu Fradu, Stork Kosova via Philip Stryjewski and the drawings of Győző Somogyi)
+(Source: Radu Fradu, Stork Kosova via Philip Stryjewski and the drawings of Somogyi Győző)